-ENTERTAINING COMICS, more commonly known as EC COMICS, was an American publisher of comic books specializing in horror fiction, crime fiction, satire, military fiction and science fiction from the 1940s through the mid-1950s.
-Noted for their high quality and shock endings, these stories were also unique in their socially conscious, progressive themes (including racial equality, anti-war advocacy, nuclear disarmament, and environmentalism) that anticipated the Civil Rights Movement and dawn of 1960s counterculture.
+EC COMICS (ENTERTAINING COMICS), was an American publisher of comic books specializing in horror fiction, crime fiction, satire, military fiction and science fiction from the 1940s through the mid-1950s.
+Noted for their high quality and shocking endings, their stories were also unique in their socially conscious, progressive themes (including racial equality, anti-war advocacy, nuclear disarmament, and environmentalism) which anticipated the Civil Rights Movement and dawn of 1960s counterculture.

-With the subsequent imposition of a highly restrictive Comics Code, EC Comics publisher Bill Gaines cancelled Tales from the Crypt and its two companion horror titles, along with the company's remaining crime and science fiction series in September 1954.
-All EC titles have been reprinted at various times since their demise, and stories from the horror series have been adapted for television and film.
+With the subsequent imposition of a highly restrictive Comics Code EC Comics publisher Bill Gaines cancelled Tales from the Crypt and its two companion horror titles, along with the company's remaining crime and science fiction series in September 1954.
+All EC titles have been reprinted at various times since their demise, and stories from the horror series have been adapted for TV and film.